How do you adequately express gratitude for that special woman in your life who raised, nurtured, and loved you?

 Perhaps it is your mother (either biological or adoptive), a special aunt, grandmother, or godparent that comes to mind as someone who was instrumental in pouring love into your life as you grew, learned, and explored the world.
 While reflecting on Mother's Day, I very much wanted to continue the tradition, but I found myself leery of the commercialization that often accompanies such occasions.

-The Center for a New American Dream, which I stumbled upon over seven years ago, provided much encouragement as I began working with a team to put together an alternative gift fair that has now been held annually for six consecutive years the Saturday prior to Thanksgiving.
+New Dream, which I stumbled upon over seven years ago, provided much encouragement as I began working with a team to put together an alternative gift fair that has now been held annually for six consecutive years the Saturday prior to Thanksgiving.
 This event has been met with such a welcoming and enthusiastic response that it seemed only natural to rethink Mother's Day in the same fashion.

 The event offers something to reflect the unique values of all of the special people in our lives.
 For me, getting a gift for a woman's education in honor of my mother has always been a priority.